Sage/streamlinejs/README.md

 # Generation options

-Streamline gives you the choice between generating regular callback-based asynchronous code, or generating code that takes advantage of the [fibers library](https://github.com/laverdet/node-fibers).
+Streamline gives you the choice between generating regular callback-based asynchronous code, generating code that takes advantage of the [fibers library](https://github.com/laverdet/node-fibers), or generating code for [JavaScript generators](https://developer.mozilla.org/en/New_in_JavaScript_1.7#Generators).

 The _callback_ option produces code that does not have any special runtime dependencies.

 The _fibers_ option produces simpler code but requires that you install the fibers library (easy: `npm install fibers`).
-This option gives superior development experience: line numbers are always preserved in the transformed code; you can step with the debugger through asynchronous calls without having to go through complex callbacks, etc.
+This option gives superior development experience: line numbers and comments are preserved in the transformed code; you can step with the debugger through asynchronous calls without having to go through complex callbacks, etc.

 The _fibers_ option can be activated by passing the `--fibers` option to the `_node` command or by setting the `fibers` option when registering streamline (see the `streamline.register(options)` function.

+The _generators_ option is more experimental (but rather solid as it passes all unit tests).
+It produces code that is similar to the _fibers_ option, although slightly more complex.
+Like the _fibers_ option, it preserves line numbers and comments.
+This option does _not_ yet work in node.js because V8 does not currently support generators but it works in Firefox and in [luvmonkey](https://github.com/creationix/luvmonkey).
+It should work, with minor tweaks, in future versions of V8 that may implement [Harmony generators](http://wiki.ecmascript.org/doku.php?id=harmony:generators).

 # Interoperability with standard node.js code